Research

 WORK IN PROGRESS:

-Restricting raw material exports (funded by NWO Open Competition M, €400k, 2023-2027; joint with Steven Poelhekke (Principal Investigator) and Maarten Bosker)
+Restricting raw material exports (funded by NWO Open Competition M, €400k, 2023-2027; joint with Steven Poelhekke (Principal Investigator), Maarten Bosker, and Else-Marie van den Herik)